Jerry Lindsey Martin

 - School Spartanburg Methodist College, Furman University

 - Debut September 7, 1974

 - Born May 11, 1949 in Columbia, SC USA

-Always a promising young outfielder with the Philadelphia Phillies of the 1970s, Jerry Martin never really fulfilled that promise.
+Always a promising young outfielder with the Philadelphia Phillies of the 1970s, Jerry Martin never fulfilled his promise.
 He also played for the Chicago Cubs, San Francisco Giants, Kansas City Royals, and New York Mets.
-He had good arm but never really hit for great power or average.
-Martin hit 19 Home Runs for the Cubs in 1979 and 23 in 1980 in what were his two best years.
+He had a good arm but never really hit for great power or average.
+Martin hit 19 home runs for the Cubs in 1979 and 23 in 1980 in what were his two best years.
 After leaving Chicago he only hit 4 home runs for the Giants in 1981.

 He was one of five players suspended for one year by Commissioner Bowie Kuhn after the 1983 season because of cocaine use.
-Three of the players had been his teammates with the Royals in 1983: Willie Aikens, Vida Blue and Willie Wilson.
-The fifth was Steve Howe.
-Martin, Aikens and Wilson saw their suspension lifted by an arbitrator on May 15th, because they had complied with the conditions set by Major League Baseball.
-Martin joined the Mets for the remainder of the 1984 season, but was no longer an effective player and he retired after the season.
+Three of the players had been his teammates with the Royals: Willie Aikens, Vida Blue and Willie Wilson; the fifth was Steve Howe.
+Martin, Aikens and Wilson saw their suspension lifted by an arbitrator on May 15th, 1984, because they had complied with the conditions set by Major League Baseball.
+Martin joined the Mets for the remainder of the 1984 season, but was no longer an effective player and retired after the season.

 - 1990 Coach Martinsville Phillies

 - 1991-1998 Minor league roving hitting instructor Philadelphia Phillies

 - 2001-2003 Coach Scranton/Wilkes-Barre Red Barons

 - 2004-2009 Minor league roving outfield coordinator Philadelphia Phillies